 RULE 31.
-Appointment of committees.-(a) The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the majority party's membership of all committees, regular and select, and to appoint committee chairmen and vice-chairmen and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
-The minority leader shall have the exclusive right and authority to appoint all minority party's members of said committees and appoint the ranking minority member.
-Upon the recommendation of the committee on Rules and Operation of the Senate, the Senate may authorize by majority vote of the Senators present and voting a change in the number of standing committees.

-(b) The President Pro Tempore and Minority Leader shall designate their party's

-(b) The President Pro Tempore and Minority Leader shall designate their party's members to all standing committees at the beginning of the session.

-RULE 32.
-List of standing/select committees.-(a) The standing committees shall be:

-'''

-10

-Agriculture, Marine Resources, and Wildlife

-11

-Appropriations

-12

-13

-Appropriations on Department of Transportation

-14

-Appropriations on Education

-15

-Appropriations on General Government

-16

-Appropriations on Human Resources

-17

-Appropriations on Justice and Public Safety

-18

-Appropriations on Natural and Economic Resources

-Banks and Thrift Institutions

-19

-20

-Capital Expenditures and Improvements

-21

-Children and Human Resources

-2.2.

-Subcommittee on Veteran and Military Affairs and Senior Citizens

-23

-Constitution and Election Laws

-24

-Economic Development/Travel and Tourism

-Education/Higher Education

-25

-Environment and Natural Resources

-26

-27

-Finance

-Insurance

-28

-29

-Judiciary I

-30

-Judiciary II

-31

-Local Government and Regional Affairs

-32

-Manufacturing and Labor

-33

-Pensions and Retirement

-34

-Public Utilities

-35

-Rules and Operation of the Senate

-State Personnel and State Government

-36

-Transportation

-37

-38

-Wavs and Means.

-39

-A select committee shall be:

-(b)

-40

-Government Performance Audit Committee.

-'''

-RULE 33.
-Notice of committee meetings.-(a) Public notice of all committee meetings shall be given in the Senate.
-The required notice may be waived as to any meeting by the attendance at that meeting of all of the members of the committee, or by personal waiver.

-- (b) The chairman of the committee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the committee as to the date, time and place of that meeting. - (c) The published calendar shall reflect those committee notices received in the Office of the Principal Clerk prior to 3:30 p.m. or as announced in the daily session. - RULE 34.
-Membership of committees; quorum.-(a) Membership on standing committees shall consist of not more than 20 nor less than 5 Senators, including the chairman and vice-chairmen and ranking minority member; provided that the Appropriations Committee and Finance Committee shall not be limited as to membership.
-The President Pro Tempore shall have the exclusive right and authority to determine the number of members of each committee.
-Except as agreed upon by the President Pro Tempore and the Minority Leader, membership of each standing committee shall, with respect to each political party, be in the same proportion to the nearest whole person as the proportion of membership by political party in the entire Senate.
-No Senator shall hold membership on more than 12 standing committees unless the committee on Rules and Operation of the Senate provides otherwise.

-A quorum of the Appropriations, Ways and Means, and Finance Committees shall consist of a majority of the committee.
-A quorum of any other committee shall consist of either the chairman and 5 members or a majority of the committee, whichever is fewer.
+Appointment of committees. - The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, regular and select, and to appoint committee chairs and vice-chairs and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
+Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may authorize by majority vote of the Senators present and voting a change in the number of standing committees.

+1 RULE 32.
+List of standing/select committees. - The standing committees

+2 shall be:

+3 Agriculture/Environment/Natural Resources

+4 Appropriations/Base Budget

+5 Appropriations on Department of Transportation

+6 Appropriations on Education/Higher Education

+7 Appropriations on General Government

+8 Appropriations on Health and Human Services

+9 Appropriations on Information Technology

+10 Appropriations on Justice and Public Safety

+11 Appropriations on Natural and Economic Resources

+12 Children & Human Resources

+13 Commerce

+14 Education/Higher Education

+15 Finance

+16 Health Care

+17 Information Technology

+18 Insurance and Consumer Protection

+19 Judiciary I

+20 Judiciary II

+21 Rural Development

+22 State and Local Government

+23 Pensions & Retirement and Aging

+24 Redistricting

+25 Rules and Operations of the Senate

+26 Transportation

+27 Ways & Means.

+28 RULE 33.
+Notice of committee meetings. - (a) Public notice of all

+29 committee meetings shall be given in the Senate.
+The required notice may be waived as

+30 to any meeting by the attendance at that meeting of all of the members of the

+31 committee, or by personal waiver.

+32 (b) The chair of the committee shall notify or cause to be notified the

+33 sponsor of each bill which is set for hearing or consideration before the committee as to

+34 the date, time, and place of that meeting.

+35 (c) The published calendar shall reflect those committee notices received

+36 in the Office of the Principal Clerk prior to 3:30 P.M. or as announced in the daily

+37 session.

+38 RULE 34.
+Membership of committees; quorum. - (a) Membership on

+39 standing committees shall consist of not more than 20 nor fewer than five Senators,

+40 including the chairs and vice-chairs and ranking minority members; provided that:

+41 (1) The Appropriations/Base Budget and Finance Committee shall not be

+42 limited as to membership, and

+43 (2) The Commerce Committee shall consist of 22 members

+The President Pro Tempore shall have the exclusive right and authority to determine the total number of members and the number of members of each political party of each committee.
+No Senator shall hold membership on more than 12 standing committees unless the Committee on Rules and Operations of the Senate provides otherwise.

+A quorum of the Appropriations/Base Budget, Ways and Means, and Finance Committees shall consist of a majority of the committee.
+A quorum of any other committee shall consist of either the chair and five members or a majority of the committee, whichever is fewer.